onefrankguy/frankmitchell.org/posts/how-to-do-one-time-setup-with-chef.md

 to run the first time the application's installed, but never again after that.

 Before you start writing recipe code, it's helpful to step back and ask yourself "How would I solve this without Chef?"
-There's a whole lot of acumulated sysadmin lore built out of bash scripts and best practices.
+There's a whole lot of accumulated sysadmin lore built out of bash scripts and best practices.
 Solve your problem without Chef first, and you'll end up with a better solution when you translate it into a Chef recipe.

-The canonical bash solution for "Run this command once and only once" is to test for the existance of a lock file, and if it doesn't exist create it and run the command.
+The canonical bash solution for "Run this command once and only once" is to test for the existence of a lock file, and if it doesn't exist create it and run the command.
 That code usually looks something like this:

     #!/bin/bash